-Glenn Vestrat is a Manager with HoganTaylor LLP and a member of the firm’s Business Valuation and Litigation Support practices.
+Glenn Vestrat is a Senior Manager with HoganTaylor LLP and a member of the firm’s Business Valuation and Litigation Support practices.
 Glenn, who joined HoganTaylor in 2012, has more than 20 years of experience providing business valuation and litigation support to numerous clients.

 Glenn began his professional career in the insurance field before obtaining an MBA with an emphasis in Corporation Finance, which led him to work at Ruhter & Reynolds, Inc., a boutique economic consulting firm in Dallas, Texas.
 Prior to joining HoganTaylor, Glenn worked as a business valuation analyst for a Tulsa area accounting firm and later with his own litigation support practice.

 Glenn received the designation of Accredited Valuation Analyst (AVA) in 2004 and is currently credentialed as a Certified Valuation Analyst (CVA).
 He is a member of the National Association of Certified Valuators and Analysts, the National Association for Business Economics, and the National Association of Forensic Economics.

 CERTIFICATIONS & HONORS

 - National Association of Certified Valuators and Analysts, member